Dr Joe Dusseldorp

-Dr Joe Dusseldorp is a Plastic and Reconstructive surgeon.
+Dr Joe Dusseldorp is a Reconstructive Plastic Surgeon.
 He completed his specialist training through the Royal Australasian College of Surgeons, and graduated with Honours from University of Sydney Medical School.

 He spent a year in Paris, France, learning the complete management of ear deformities, both congenital and acquired and has co-authored a definitive text on the subject entitled “Auricular Reconstruction”.
 He also has an interest in nerve decompression to improve sensation in diabetic feet, an area that has received little attention in Australia until now.

-Joe has a strong research focus and works with other scientists and clinicians through his role as a Clinical Senior Lecturer at University of Sydney.
+Joe has a strong research focus and works with other scientists and clinicians through his role as a Clinical Senior Lecturer at University of Sydney, and in his PhD research.
 He is passionate about removing the stigmata of disease and deformity of people with facial disfigurement to give them opportunities for normal social interactions, relationships, and rewarding lives.
 His research is focused on solving some of the difficult problems in plastic surgery: particularly, malformations of the ear, facial palsy, cerebral palsy, and peripheral neuropathy in diabetic feet.
 He believes the key to advances in surgical management of disease will come from theintegration of emerging technologies with modern medical practice.

 Since a young age, Joe has been encouraged to make a contribution and has established a strong social conscience.
 His father and both grandfathers have each been recognised with Order of Australia commendations for their contributions to Medicine, Industry, Commerce, Education and to the Community.
 His grandmothers, mother, sisters and twin brother have also influenced and guided him to become the caring person he is today.

 Joe is the grandson of G.J.
 (Dick) Dusseldorp, the founder of Lendlease, and a pioneer who literally “built” Australia during the post WW2 era.
 He takes seriously the legacy of his grandfather, who had a reputation for innovation and collaboration.
 The foundation set up in Dick’s name, and lead by Joe’s father Tjerk, and his sister Teya, aims to improve the educational and life opportunities of children and young people throughout Australia.
 In his own field of medicine, he is equally inspired by his maternal grandfather, Dr Sandy Robertson, an amazing paediatrician who performed countless blood transfusions in children with leukaemia in the days when this had to be done by hand.
-Joe hopes to leave a similar legacy of making a real difference in people’s lives, by applying his skills to challenging surgical needs, and by encouraging innovation in surgery.
+In fact, Joe is the 5th generation in his family to become a doctor, and he hopes to leave a similar legacy of making a real difference in people’s lives, by applying his skills to challenging surgical needs, and by encouraging innovation in surgery.

 Joe’s hobbies include travelling with his growing young family.
-He also enjoys training specialists in developing nations and undertakes mission trips annually to Haiti, Ecuador and Honduras.
-His next trip will be to Vietnam in early March 2019 to deliver more training to local surgeons.
+He also enjoys training specialists in developing nations and undertakes mission trips annually to countries such as Haiti, Ecuador and Honduras.
+His most recent trip was to Vietnam in early March 2019 to deliver surgical education in ear reconstruction techniques to local surgeons.
 He is completing a PhD in the clinical translation of emerging biotechnology and also developing a novel medical device that aims to improve spasticity in cerebral palsy patients.